AndrewBavuels/Command-Line-in-WSL-Terminal/README.md

 bin     etc   lib    libx32      miniconda.html    opt   root              srv   usr  wsleaooND boot    home  lib32  lost+found  miniconda.html.1  proc  run               sys   var  wsllHHkkc
 ```
-The folder **'/'** after mi username (andrewbavuels@the-Legionnaire:), is called the **root directory.** It is the top-most directory in a Unix or Linux file system hierarchy and contains all other files and directories on the system.
+The folder **'/'** after my username (andrewbavuels@the-Legionnaire:), is called the **root directory.** It is the top-most directory in a Unix or Linux file system hierarchy and contains all other files and directories on the system.
 ```sh
 cd # Changes the current directory.